 Monument Valley Road Trip

 Monument Valley is one of the most beautiful places in the United States.
-Having seen much of the country, & after countless road trips in the West: I can state this unequivocally, without reservation.
-If you love desert landscapes, westerns, or just long for a time when things were a little simpler ~ then a Monument Valley road trip needs to be added to your bucket list immediately.
+Having seen much of the country, & after countless road trips in the West: I can state this without reservation.
+If you love desert landscapes, westerns, or just long for a time when things were a little simpler ~ then a Monument Valley road trip needs to be added to your bucket list immediately…

-The iconic Monument Valley…
+Iconic Monument Valley…

 The Good News About Monument Valley = It’s 300+ Miles from Civilization